 What's more, EaseUS MobiMover also works as a WhatsApp manager, with which you can back up WhatsApp to your computer or transfer WhatsApp messages to a new iPhone.

-To transfer photos from Mac to iPhone:
+Simple steps to transfer photos from Mac to iPhone with EaseUS MobiMover

 You can also copy other types of content, including videos, music, ringtones, voice memos, books, and more, from Mac to your iPhone/iPad or get files from Windows PC to your devices using EaseUS MobiMover.
 If you need to transfer data to or from your iDevice often, software like EaseUS MobiMover is an essential tool for you.
 Don't hesitate to give it a try.